skip to main content

 Needs and wants budget worksheet

-For a lot of people, it can be challenging to live to a lower income standard than we’re used to following.
+For a lot of people, it can be challenging to live at a lower income standard than we’re accustomed to.
 Just like any habit, saving will become second nature with practice.

 “When you cut your expenses, it can be hard because it feels like you’re being deprived or punished,” Itkin says.
 “Remember, this is just temporary and your spending can go back to normal once your income recovers.”

-If you find yourself without enough money during this time, diving into a side hustle or part-time job can help build up extra cash until your full-time job picks up again or you find a new job.
+If you find yourself without enough money during this time, starting a side hustle or part-time job can help you earn extra cash until your full-time job picks up again or you find a new job.

 Contact your lenders

-If you’ve cut expenses but still don’t think you’ll be able to pay your bills this month, it may be time to reach out to your landlord and creditors to let them know about your situation.
-They may be able to help you find a solution to get by.
+If you cut expenses but still don’t think you’ll be able to pay your bills this month, it may be time to reach out to your landlord and creditors to let them know about your situation.
+They may be able to help you find a solution.

 “Most lenders don’t want you to be in default on your debt and most landlords don’t want to remove a tenant,” Robb says.
 “A common response to financial emergencies is ignoring them, but you need to be direct and communicate about it.”